xenoscr/atomiccaldera/README.md

 - [ ] Include the ability to build adversaries from ART tests.
 Chain removed the ability to edit adversaries via the GUI which makes it more difficult to quickly build adversaries.

 ## Change-Log
+### v3.0.1
+* Changed the repository name to make it easier to install.
 ### v3.0
 What didn't change?
 * Atomic Caldera is now a plugin for MITRE's Caldera